 - Dimensional alphabet stickers

 Tips: Frames can be finished in other styles, colours, and finishes to suit your personal taste.
 The hammered metal makeover shown here also looks great without the faux finish.
 It’s texture helps hide imperfections on old frames, too.
 Paint is an easy way to refresh a old frames or bargain buys to cover damage, make them better fit your decor, or create a cohesive collection for a gallery wall.

 Using Stick-On Letters for Personalisation

 Alphabet thickers (affiliate link) come in all sorts of different font styles and sizes.
 I had a few different packages already in my craft stash, and opted for a simple all-caps slightly irregular font.
 These are the same thickers as we used to make custom stamps.
 I have some fabulous script and handlettering thickers, but all capital letters were a better option for my frame project because of the lower case descenders on the “g” in Tiger and “p+y” in Humphrey.

 Whatever style you choose, make sure that they are made from a material and finish that will be easy to paint.
 Hammered metal paint is very versatile on many surfaces and my thickers were basic foam.

-Shortcuts: If you don’t want the letters to look like part of your frame like our all-metal faux vintage metallics, no prob!
+If you don’t want the letters to look like part of your frame like our all-metal faux vintage metallics, no prob!
 It’s even easier to DIY personalised picture frames that way.
 You can start with a basic pre-finished frame or refinish a frame to suit your style, and then simply personalise with thickers (or other stickers).
 So easy!
 Go crazy with colour, or keep it classic with a basic black or metallic frame and contrasting letters.
 There are some gorgeous thickers out there – foil metallics, glitter, puffy gloss…

 Making the DIY Personalised Pet Picture Frames